 As Sanders said last night, “people don’t like their insurance, they like their doctor.”

-But if you are one of these people who do in fact like their plan and aren’t willing to part with it, let me try to convince you of two things.
+But if you are one of these people who do in fact like your plan and aren’t willing to part with it, let me try to convince you of two things.
 First, the coverage you would get under a Medicare for All system would be superior and cheaper.
 Second, even if you don’t buy this, refusing to accept a comparable government program that would guarantee everyone the ability to get decent medical care is immoral.

 Medicare for All Coverage